algolia/pwa-ecom-ui-template/README.md

 - **Seamless searching and browsing:** navigate the catalog (and more) via a single product listing page for a unified search and browse experience.
 - **Mobile-first:**: optimized for a cross-device device experience with mobile at the heart of it.
 - **Designed with "real-life" constraints in mind:** don't compromise on performance, SEO, or accessibility.
 As a start, this template reaches more than 90% on all Lighthouse scores.
-- **Easily customizable:**: configure the UI template according to your needs.
+- **Easily customizable:** configure the UI template according to your needs.
 Create a custom theme, or add new pages to your site.
 - **Modular and extensible by design:** builds on top of [InstantSearch widgets](#instantsearch-widgets) and [Autocomplete.js plugins](https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/plugins/), which can be customized and extended.
 - **UX best practices:** based on the [Algolia ecommerce UI design kit](https://www.algolia.com/doc/guides/solutions/ecommerce/ui-kits/)
 - **Open source:** MIT License